ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 - The benchmark of interesting analysis is set by [Todd W Schneider's well-written and rightly famous blog post 'Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance'](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/), for which he used PostgreSQL, PostGIS and R
 - [Mark Litwintschik provides benchmarks](https://tech.marksblogg.com/benchmarks.html) of four different queries of the data on different software and hardware setups, mostly clusters of computers operating big data software such as BrytlytDB, MapD, Redshift, BigQuery and Spark ([source code](https://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html))
-- Various providers use the data to show off the speed of their ingest and analysis tools eg [MemSQL](https://www.memsql.com/blog/nyc-taxi-data-ingested-into-memsql/) or [Ocean9](https://medium.com/@gopalaj61/analyzing-1-2-billion-nyc-taxi-rides-83ea8012827e)
+- Various providers use the data to show off the impressive speed of their ingest and analysis tools eg [MemSQL](https://www.memsql.com/blog/nyc-taxi-data-ingested-into-memsql/) or [Ocean9](https://medium.com/@gopalaj61/analyzing-1-2-billion-nyc-taxi-rides-83ea8012827e)

 A week or so ago there was a flurry in my corner of the twitterverse with people responding to a great blog post by Jovan Veljanoski [How to analyse 100 GB of data on your laptop with Python](https://towardsdatascience.com/how-to-analyse-100s-of-gbs-of-data-on-your-laptop-with-python-f83363dda94).
 Veljanoski is one of the co-founders of [vaex.io](http://vaex.io/).
 Vaex is a powerful Python library that empowers a data scientist with the convenient R-like DataFrame-based feel of Pandas for data that is too large to reside in memory.